trimble-oss/website-modus.trimble.com/CONTRIBUTING.md

 ## Pull Request Checklist

-- Before opening a PR run `npm rpn test` and wait for all tests to pass.
+- Before opening a PR run `npm run test` and wait for all tests to pass.